 Selection focus areas for this Earthshot:

-3. Transitioning to clean personal transportation.
+3. Transitioning to clean transportation for all.

 Revive our oceans